Laravel-Backpack/activity-log/readme.md

 ![](https://user-images.githubusercontent.com/1032474/205863022-827f3248-a9f3-4d05-896f-5fa7a40227be.gif)

 **NOTE**: The filters are a [Backpack\PRO](https://backpackforlaravel.com/products/pro-for-one-project) feature.
-If you don't have that package the filters wont be available.
+If you don't have that package the filters won't be available.
 ## Demo

 Try it right now, in [our online demo](https://demo.backpackforlaravel.com/admin/activity-log).
 Edit some entities, and check the [activity logs](https://demo.backpackforlaravel.com/admin/activity-log).